Liquid stocks are the only type of stocks I’ll trade. Really, I only have two basic requirements — volatility and liquidity.

 What Are Liquid Stocks?

 As a day trader, I specifically look for liquidity when I’m considering a play.
 What are liquid stocks?
 Liquid stocks have enough trading volume that you can enter or exit a trading position without too much trouble.
 There are buyers and sellers making plays.

-For a day trader, there’s not much worse than holding a 10,000 share position and watching the whole trade implode because you can’t buy or sell.
+For a day trader, there’s not much worse than holding a 10,000-share position and watching the whole trade implode because you can’t buy or sell.
 Illiquid stocks don’t have enough trading volume to be a good opportunity.
 Plain and simple.

 Benefits of Trading Liquid Stocks

 One of the most important things I teach my Trading Challenge students is risk management.
 Your risk management strategy shouldn’t be an afterthought.
 That’s a fast way to disaster.
-Believe it or not, risk management is probably the number-one benefit of trading liquid stocks.
+Believe it or not, risk management is probably the #1 benefit of trading liquid stocks.

 Day trading involves timing your plays with fast-moving prices.
 Penny stocks — the ones I trade — are volatile.
 Liquid stocks let me open and close positions quickly and stay within my risk management strategy.